PrefectHQ/prefect/docs/core/advanced_tutorials/using-results.md

 # Using Results

-Let's take a look at using results to persist task output.
+Let's take a look at using results to persist and track task output.
 As introduced in the concept documentation for ["Results"](../concepts/results.md), Prefect tasks associate their return value with a `Result` object attached to a task's `State`.
 If you configure the `Result` object for a task and enable checkpointing, the pipeline will also persist results to storage as a pickle into one of the supported storage backends.

 Why would you persist the output of your tasks?
 The most common situation is to enable retrying from failure of a task for users that use a state database, such as Prefect Core's server or Prefect Cloud.
 By persisting the output of a task somewhere besides in-memory, a state database that knows the persisted location of a task's output can restart from where it left off.
 Another common situation is to allow for inspection of intermediary data when debugging flows (including -- maybe especially -- production ones).
 By checkpointing data during different data transformation Tasks, runtime data bugs can be tracked down by analyzing the checkpoints sequentially.